 Brunswick is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 20,495 people and four constituent neighborhoods, Brunswick is the eighth largest community in Maine.
+With a population of 21,836 people and six constituent neighborhoods, Brunswick is the ninth largest community in Maine.

 Brunswick real estate is some of the most expensive in Maine, although Brunswick house values don't compare to the most expensive real estate in the U.S.